 TEACHING BACKGROUND

-Hilton taught in Rock Hill and Fort Mill SC schools, and at the University of Minnesota, St. Olaf College, and Winthrop University.
-At Minnesota he coordinated and taught natural history programs in adult education.
-Hilton helped launch the residential South Carolina Governor's School for Science and Mathematics in Hartsville, which he served as biology instructor and director of student research.
+Rock Hill and Fort Mill SC high schools, and at the University of Minnesota, St. Olaf College, and Winthrop University.
+At Minnesota he also coordinated and taught adult education nature courses for the university's Bell Museum of Natural History.
+Hilton helped launch the residential South Carolina Governor's School for Science and Mathematics in Hartsville, which he served as charter biology instructor and director of student research.
+During many summers he taught the nation's brightest young science minds as Natural Sciences Coordinator and Program Director at the National Youth Science Camp in Bartow WV, which he first attended as a South Carolina delegate upon graduation from high school.

 CURRENT EDUCATION WORK

-Hilton continues his work as an educator through lectures and workshops he presents for students and teachers in schools and school districts and for other groups across the country; as a consultant in science curriculum design and implementation and in outdoor learning; and, as a widely published author on nature and education.
-He has special interest in teaching science by integrating it into other subject areas.
+Dr. Hilton continues his work as an educator through lectures and workshops he presents for students and teachers in schools and school districts and for other groups across the country; as a consultant in science curriculum design and implementation and in outdoor learning; and as a widely published author on nature and education.
+He has special interest in teaching science in cross-disciplinary fashion by integrating it into other subject areas.

-Hilton has studied extensively and trained students, teachers, and "citizen scientists" of all ages in 20 states (Arizona, California, Colorado, Florida, Illinois, Iowa, Kentucky, Maryland, Minnesota, Missouri, New York, North Carolina, Ohio, South Carolina, Pennsylvania, Texas, Virginia, Washington, West Virginia, and Wisconsin) and the District of Columbia, and abroad in Australia, Canada, Colombia, and Costa Rica.
+Hilton has studied extensively and/or trained students, teachers, biologists, and "citizen scientists" of all ages in the District of Columbia and 22 states (Arizona, California, Colorado, Delaware, Florida, Georgia, Illinois, Iowa, Kentucky, Maryland, Minnesota, Missouri, New York, North Carolina, Ohio, South Carolina, Pennsylvania, Texas, Virginia, Washington, West Virginia & Wisconsin), and abroad in Australia, Belize, Colombia, Costa Rica, El Salvador (above), Guatemala, Honduras, Nicaragua & Nova Scotia.

 HILTON POND CENTER & BIRD BANDING